mstksg/inCode/copy/entries/five-point-haskell-2.md

 ```

 Now `readVar v` will fail!
 Remember that `v` is `Var 0`, but that `0` key
-refers to the state map in the outer `IntMap`, and is not undefined in the
+refers to the state map in the outer `IntMap`, and is undefined in the
 internal one.

 We can also do something silly like returning a `Var`: